 2.24background and experience, plus any other information the authorizer requests.
 The

 2.25application also shall include a "statement of assurances" of legal compliance prescribed

 2.26by the commissioner.

-2.27"Affidavit" means a written statement the authorizer submits to the commissioner
+2.27"Affidavit" means a written statement by the authorizer attesting to its review

 2.29(b) The following organizations may authorize one or more charter schools:

 a school board; intermediate school district school board; education district